HeavyMedl/heavymedl.github.io/src/pages/cv.md

 Below are selected industry achievements demonstrating technical leadership and platform impact.

-### Led development of Alpine Composer
+### Architected a Nuxt-based rendering platform

-Alpine Composer is a Nuxt-based rendering platform integrated with Uniform to enable business-user-driven page creation via configuration and a Vue 3 component library.
-It provides a powerful, extensible foundation for dynamic page rendering across REI's digital ecosystem.
+Alpine Composer is a Nuxt-based rendering platform that integrates with Uniform, enabling business users to create pages through configuration using a Vue 3 component library.
+It serves as a flexible, extensible foundation for dynamic page rendering across REI's digital ecosystem.

 ### Introduced Vite, Vitest, and Vue 3 at REI